cdf1982/cdf1982.github.io/glancecam/glancecam-release-notes.md

 tags: [glancecam]
 ---

+### GlanceCam 3.0
+#### March 11, 2021
+GlanceCam 3 is here and it's the biggest update yet!
+Let me just say "multiple cameras at the same time" and I'll probably have your attention... :)
+After 2 years of development, there are many new features, improvements and a gorgeous new icon, so let's unpack them all, starting with GlanceCam Pro.
+GlanceCam Pro is now available as an optional purchase for Users with advanced requirements: multi-windows, a Minimalistic user interface, custom aspect ratios for the cameras, priority support and 14 fun icons...
+Here's how each Pro feature works:

+- GlanceCam's most requested feature, the ability to open multiple cameras at the same time, is finally ready!
+You can now open as many windows as you need, select which camera to view in each one, resize them independently and arrange everything "just right" around your screen.<br>GlanceCam remembers size and position of all windows and restores them after you relaunch the app, whenever technically possible.

+- If you ever wanted to only see your camera stream, and nothing else, the optional Minimalistic user interface is for you!

+- You can force a specific aspect ratio for cameras (not in full-screen), even specifying custom proportions.
+How well this works depends on your camera.

+- GlanceCam 3 rocks a new, beautiful default icon designed by Becky Hansmeyer, but there's more: Pro Users can select a custom icon among 14 fun designs (most by me, but you'll probably like Becky's or Rob Poulter's more).
+The OS only allows icon changes while the app is running.

+- I always try to provide the best support possible and with GlanceCam Pro I'm taking a step further: priority assistance via email, Monday through Friday, in less than 24 hours.<br>To have your support requests prioritised, please reach out from the Support menu > Contact support via email.

+You might think that all the good stuff is reserved to GlanceCam Pro, but the regular version has a lot new to offer to all Users (and will continue to do so with new features and improvements at each release):

+- A new Preferences window makes configuring GlanceCam simpler.
+Preferences are now easier to navigate, discover and customise, with tooltips everywhere and additional help to new Users setting up their camera.
+And now you can also reorder and duplicate cameras!

+- GlanceCam 3 works great on Big Sur, and now requires at least macOS 10.13 High Sierra.
+M1 native support is in development.

+- GlanceCam had supported Dark mode before Dark mode was cool... actually, it only ever supported it!
+Until now, that is.
+While Dark remains the default, you can now select Light mode or allow automatic switching.

+- Stream format auto-detection: after playback starts, GlanceCam checks if the stream is not 16:9 and adapts the window accordingly.

+- Resizing got better: the Postcard (CMD+0), Regular (CMD+1), Large (CMD+2) and As big as possible (CMD+3) shortcuts always behave consistently, no matter the resolution.

+- Insta-zoom and full-screen mode got better too: they're both faster and more reliable on ultra-wide monitors.

+- New in the Support menu:
+	- Frequently Asked Questions.
+	- Contact support by email now has one option to provide feedback and another to request assistance.
+	- If you want to know more about GlanceCam Pro or check the status of a current subscription, please use the menu item with a heart emoji.
+You know, a heart, because GlanceCam Pro Users show their love for the app... ;)
+	- You can also access the updated Privacy Policy and new Terms of Service in this menu and you should read them both.

+- A weird one: you know GlanceCam has Always on top, to keep its window float above any other.
+Now it has Behind everything too, not nearly as useful, but some asked...
+Hover your mouse on the Eye icon for details.

+- Minor bug fixes.

+I am very grateful for you using GlanceCam, and my hope is you'll love this update I've poured so much work in.
+If you do, please leave a 5-star review (it helps a lot!) and consider GlanceCam Pro!

+Ciao e grazie! –Cesare

+---

 ### GlanceCam 2.10
 #### June 7, 2020
 I hope you are safe and well!
 This new version 2.10 brings you a few helpful things for reliability and compatibility: